DirecTV Japan: History

 In February 1998, Orix Corporation invested 200 million yen in the service.
 On April 1, 1998 (the beginning of fiscal 1998), DirecTV added 25 new video channels and 29 new audio channels.
 The new channels included BBC World, NBC Asia, ESPN, Discovery Channel, Playboy and MTV.
 The audio channels were in CD quality.
 In terms of sports programming, the provider offered over 600 of the 810 professional baseball matches held in Japan, as well as 240 out of 308 J.League matches and two premier cups.
 Subscription figures were still relatively low: by May 1998, it had claimed 109,000 subscribers, partly due to the Asian economic crisis, which prevented the launch of DirecTV in India and Indonesia.
 This undermined its launch campaign featuring US actor Arnold Schwarzenegger, costing millions of dollars.
 The company hoped to increase its subscriber base if the economic situation improved.
 One of its backers, Culture Convenience Club Tsutaya, had difficulties in enlisting subscribers.
 By June, its number of subscribers had increased to 140,000.
 Plans for an InteracTV datacast service, as well as new channels from fall 1998, were on the cards.
 In July, it signed an agreement with Viacom to launch a localized Japanese Nickelodeon channel, which was going to be carried as an exclusive channel.

 On October 1, a new agreement with JVC was signed for the provision of headend equipment.
 The company planned increasing its offer to 150 channels by the end of the year.

 Larry Hunter became its president on February 5, 1999, coinciding with Tsutaya selling 17% of its shares.
 The subscriber base as of March 1999 stood at 249,800.

 Multi-year pay-per-view agreements were signed with Warner Bros. in September 1998, MGM in March 1999 and DreamWorks in November 1999.

 In order to increase its number of subscribers, DirecTV announced that it would change to a new satellite during the summer of 2000.
-The new beam would be in the same position as the Japanese BS system.
-CS and BS satellites require different dishes and different systems.
+The new beam would be in the same position as the Japanese BS (broadcasting satellite) system.
+CS (communication satellite) and BS satellites require different dishes and different systems.
 For this end, DirecTV started raising 30 billion yen in convertible bonds.
-The bonds were issued the following month, this time at 31 billion yen, with short-term plans at releasing new 7 billion bonds..
+The bonds were issued the following month, this time at 31 billion yen, with short-term plans at releasing new 7 billion bonds.
 By January 2000, DirecTV had more than 400,000 subscribers.